yomotsu/gl-slideshow/readme.md

 # GLSlideshow.js

-GLSlideshow.js is a JavaScript library for advanced 2D slideshow with WebGL, that provides variety of beautiful effects with GLSL power!
+GLSlideshow.js is a JavaScript library for advanced 2D slideshow with WebGL, that provides a variety of beautiful effects with GLSL power!

-Also it supports fallback in 2D Canvas for WebGL disabled browsers such as IE9.
+Also, it supports fallback in 2D Canvas for WebGL disabled browsers such as IE9.
 (The canvas fallback only supports cross-fade)

 Shaders are forked from http://transitions.glsl.io/